line72/usbmdistros/website/content/products/summoning-stronghold.md

 ---

 ## Vinyl
-* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/summoning-stronghold-vinyl-2xlp-double-lp-gatefold) for $50.00 :: (Double LP Gatefold)
+* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/summoning-stronghold-vinyl-2xlp-double-lp-gatefold) for $50.00 :: (double lp gatefold)
 ## CD
 * Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/summoning-stronghold-cd) for $15.00